-Have you been programming in SAS for a while and just aren't sure how Enterprise Guide can help you?
-It isn't just a pretty face!
+Have you been programming in SAS for a while and just aren't sure how SAS Enterprise Guide can help you?

-This presentation demonstrates how SAS programmers can use SAS Enterprise Guide 4.3 as their primary interface to SAS while maintaining the flexibility of writing their own customized code.
+This presentation demonstrates how SAS programmers can use SAS Enterprise Guide 4.3 as their primary interface to SAS, while maintaining the flexibility of writing their own customized code.